takamin/list-it/README.md

 This module is used to create a preformatted text table.

-Each columns in all rows are aligned in vertical.
+* Each columns are aligned in vertical.

-You can put it to the console or a preformated text-file.
+* All number data could be aligned by its fraction point with `autoAlign` option.

-When a autoAlign option is set, the numbers are aligned by its fraction point.
+* Longer text could be truncated with `setColumnWidth`

 SAMPLE
 ------